Published on November 24th, 2017 | by Ruben0

 Peter Sisseck ventures into sherry wines

-The famous winemaker Peter Sisseck (of Dominio de Pingus and Hacienda Monasterio fame) has bought the solera of Fino Camborio from Bodegas Juan Piñero, as well as an 10 hectare vineyard in the pago Balbaína near El Puerto de Santa María.
+The famous winemaker Peter Sisseck (of Dominio de Pingus and Hacienda Monasterio fame) has bought the solera of Fino Camborio from Bodegas Juan Piñero, as well as 8+2 hectares of vineyards in the pago Balbaína and Macharnudo.

 Sisseck (originally from Denmark) has always claimed Fino sherry was the best white wine produced in Spain, but venturing into the sherry business is nonetheless an unexpected move.
 He established a partnership with Carlos del Rio González-Gordon, related to the owners of González Byass and also his partner at Hacienda Monasterio.
 It is said to become a small-scale project.

-The brand Camborio was founded by Bodegas de Terry in El Puerto de Santa María.
-Over the past few decades, it was owned by Rumasa, Harveys, Domecq and Beam Global.
-However the solera that provides the current Camborio wine was started in 1940 by the former almacenista Ángel Zamorano Corrales, in the Calle San Francisco Javier in Jerez.
-It was sold to Juan Piñero in 2006 who used it to revive the Camborio brand, alongside other projects like Manzanilla Maruja.
-It is a fairly small solera of around 200 butts and only three criaderas.
-The average age is high, around 9 years.
+Although the brand Camborio was created by Bodegas de Terry in El Puerto de Santa María, recently the name was used for a solera started in 1974 by the almacenista Ángel Zamorano Corrales, in the Calle San Francisco Javier in Jerez.
+It was never released to the market directly, but it was sold to Juan Piñero in 2006, who decided to release it under the Camborio name, after buying the rights many years ago.
+It’s quite similar to what he did with Manzanilla Maruja.
+It is a fairly small solera of around 400 butts in three criaderas.
+The average age has been increased by Piñero and is now around 8-9 years.

 This is a very interesting announcement to say the least.
 It’s great to see talented winemakers from elsewhere come to Jerez and it’s particularly interesting to see what Sisseck will do to this already very good wine with mosto from the new vineyard.